tomcritchlow/tomcritchlow.github.io/_posts/2020-09-14-goodreads-redux.md

 I'm sure - though a singular replacement might be the wrong model.
 Perhaps books just get more fragmented and unbundled as we go.

-And finally, in your blog you mention creating your own infrastructure.
-Could you explain a bit about what you've done and why you think something like what you've built could work?
+*Sarah: And finally, in your blog you mention creating your own infrastructure.
+Could you explain a bit about what you've done and why you think something like what you've built could work?*

 Right now all I've done is create [an idea and a rough spec](https://tomcritchlow.com/2020/04/15/library-json/).
 It got a lot of attention and enthusiasm but I have not taken it further because of other life priorities (and I don't believe it would be a viable money making project as per above! so it's just a hobby).
 That said - there's a handful of sites adopting the json file format so there's some definite signs of engagement and excitement.